michaelklishin/validateur/README.md

-# Validateur, a Clojure Validation Library
+# Validateur, a Clojure(Script) Validation Library

-Validateur is a [Clojure validation library](http://clojurevalidations.info) inspired by Ruby's ActiveModel.
+Validateur is a [Clojure(Script) validation library](http://clojurevalidations.info) inspired by Ruby's ActiveModel.
 Validateur is functional: validators are functions, validation sets are higher-order functions, validation results are returned as values.

 ## Supported Clojure versions

-Validateur requires Clojure 1.4+.
+Validateur requires Clojure 1.4+/ClojureScript 0.0-2138+.